 Why Should Our Law firm Create These Documents For You?

 In this day and age it may be tempting to go with on-line document preparation services to assist with your incapacity planning.
 We have seen this before in our office, usually with terrible results for our clients and their families.
 There is no possible way that on-line documentation services are anywhere near as good as our documentation.
 As a board certified Elder Law attorney, Rep DeLoach must attend over 25 hours per year on continuing legal education, much of which concerns incapacity issues.
 The reality is that most of our clients do not know how great our incapacity documents are.
-Further, attorney Rep DeLoach is a trained facilitator in end-of-life counseling and the chair of the Board of Directors for Empath Choices for Care, an organization committed to end-of-life wishes and education advocacy.
+Further, attorney Rep DeLoach is a trained facilitator in end-of-life counseling and former chair of the Board of Directors for Empath Choices for Care, an organization committed to end-of-life wishes and education advocacy.

 Who Decides When To End Life Support?